psanse/BitGraph/src/README.md

 ```

 If you use Windows and have Visual Studio installed, a `BitGraph.sln` file and several `.vcproj` files will be created such `INSTALL.vproj`.
-You can then build them using Visual Studio..
+You can then build them using Visual Studio.
 Note that building the INSTALL project is equivalent to installing BitGraph.

 ## Linking BitGraph Into An Existing CMake Project